 A 30-year fixed rate mortgage loan is the most popular of all mortgage loan types and terms.
-Approximately 89 percent of all home loans are 30-year loans.
-They are especially popular with first-time home buyers.
-They have the lowest monthly payments, usually, because they have the longest time to payoff.
+Approximately 90 percent of all home loans are 30-year loans.
+They are especially popular with first-time homebuyers.
+They usually have the lowest monthly payments because they have the longest time to pay off.

 5/1 Adjustable Rate Mortgage